nowitsabby/dark-rpg-nextjs/assets/srd/starships/upgrade.md

 Even in the lawless depths of the Expanse, there are fairly well known expectations when making purchases for a vessel.
 Every Trader worth their warrant knows how much deck space a standard Mark VI Mars-pattern macrocannon emplacement needs, or how much power Stygies pattern torpedo tubes draw in combat.
 The more skillful Traders know that there are shades of quality to their acquisitions, and depending on the circumstances those acquisitions may differ from that standard.

 The most common difference is simply due to lack of availability or funds.
-Not all worlds have the required goods at the quality desired—and of course, if the gelt is running low, then one must make due with what’s affordable.
+Not all worlds have the required goods at the quality desired—and of course, if the gelt is running low, then one must make due with what's affordable.
 This holds true when buying a lasgun charge pack or a Titanforge Lance.
 Alternatively, should Explorers find themselves with a surplus of wealth, they may look to improve the quality of their shipboard Components.
 Replacing an ordinary Jovian Plasma Drive with one finely tuned and personally blessed by a visiting Tech-Priest Magos is oftentimes worth the investment for a variety of reasons.
 Usually products of better craftsmanship take up less space or power, due to the more-efficient workings of their ancient designs.

 All of these factors must come into play when the crew plan their acquisitions, perhaps even more so when times are good than when times are lean.
 Just as only a thin hull stands between air and the void, so does the prepared mind stand between disastrous poverty and long-term wealth. *Table: Component Craftsmanship Modifiers*, represents how the level of quality and craftsmanship for a Component affects its Acquisition and Installation, while *Table: Lance and Macrobattery Craftsmanship Modifiers* shows the performance effects on Lance and Macrobattery weapons (this table should be used instead of *Table: Component Craftsmanship Modifiers*).
 Other weapons should use *Table: Component Craftsmanship Modifiers*.